aptos-labs/developer-docs/docs/tutorials/build-e2e-dapp/6-handle-tasks.md

 }
 ```

-That will display the **Add new list** button if account doesn’t have a list or instead the tasks if the account has a list.
+That will display the **Add new list** button if account doesn't have a list or instead the tasks if the account has a list.

 Go ahead and refresh your browser - see the magic!